Hogue/wdi_5_rails_crud/README.md

 ### Create a table

 To generate the code necessary to create a table and the code to manipulate data stored in that table, we use `rails generate model` _(alias `rails g model`)_.
-If you ruhttp://api.rubyonrails.org/classes/ActiveRecord/Persistence/ClassMethods.html#method-i-createn `rails g model` without any arguments, Rails tells you what you can do.
+If you run `rails g model` without any arguments, Rails tells you what you can do.

 ```bash
 $ rails g model Pet name:string dob:string